Cassandra (metaphor): Environmental movement

 Many environmentalists have predicted looming environmental catastrophes including climate change, rise in sea levels, irreversible pollution, and an impending collapse of ecosystems, including those of rainforests and ocean reefs.
-Individuals sometimes acquire the label of 'Cassandras', whose warnings of impending environmental disaster are disbelieved or mocked.
-Environmentalist Alan Atkisson wrote in 1999 that to understand that humanity is on a collision course with the laws of nature is to be stuck in what he calls the 'Cassandra dilemma' in which a person can see the most likely outcome of current trends and can warn people about what is happening, but the vast majority cannot, or will not respond, and later if catastrophe occurs, they may even blame the person, as if their prediction set the disaster in motion.
-Occasionally there may be a "successful" alert, though the succession of books, campaigns, organizations, and personalities that we think of as the environmental movement has more generally fallen toward the opposite side of this dilemma: a failure to "get through" to the people and avert disaster.
-In the words of Atkisson: "too often we watch helplessly, as Cassandra did, while the soldiers emerge from the Trojan horse just as foreseen and wreak their predicted havoc.
-Worse, Cassandra's dilemma has seemed to grow more inescapable even as the chorus of Cassandras has grown larger."
+Alan Atkisson pointed out in a 1999 book that some have been labelled "Cassandras", and their warnings of impending environmental disaster are disbelieved or mocked.
+Atkisson says people stuck in the "Cassandra dilemma" can see negative consequences as the most likely outcome of current trends and can warn people about what is happening, but the vast majority cannot, or will not respond.
+Later if catastrophe occurs, they may even blame the person, as if their prediction set the disaster in motion.
+AtKisson believes the environmental movement has more often than not failed to convince people and avert disaster.

 Other examples

 There are examples of the Cassandra metaphor being applied in the contexts of medical science, the media, to feminist perspectives on reality, and in politics.
-There are also examples of the metaphor being used in popular music lyrics, such as the 1982 ABBA song "Cassandra", Emmy the Great's "Cassandra", and Star One's "Cassandra Complex".
+There are also examples of the metaphor being used in popular music lyrics, such as the 1982 ABBA song "Cassandra", Emmy the Great's "Cassandra", Florence and the Machine's "Cassandra", and Star One's "Cassandra Complex".
 The five-part The Mars Volta song "Cassandra Gemini" may reference this syndrome, as well as the film 12 Monkeys or in Dead and Divine's "Cassandra Syndrome".
+In 2024, singer-songwriter Taylor Swift recorded a song called “Cassandra” to her 11th studio album, The Tortured Poets Department, where she uses the metaphor stating that no one believed her when she was telling the truth and asking, probably the same people, if they believed in her after they “set her life in flames”.
+In 1998, the band Theatre of Tragedy recorded a song called “Cassandra” as the story of the myth.

+Dean Phillips has been described as the "modern Cassandra of American politics" due to his warnings about President Joe Biden's inability to win the 2024 United States presidential election and his campaign being widely ignored.
+After Biden withdrew from the race, he remarked "vindication has never felt so unfulfilling."